Prag8855/aab/content/guides/foreign-cooking-ingredients-in-berlin.md

 ### Vegemite

 [Australia Shopping World](http://www.australiashop.com/) has Vegemite.
-You can also [order it from Amazon](http://amzn.to/2yhOt8K), but it's expensive.
+You can also [order it from Amazon](https://amzn.to/3lh7pP6), but it's more expensive.

 ### Yeast